Ernie Tagg: Management career

 Tagg returned to Crewe in the early 1950s as coach under the then manager Ralph Ward, becoming manager himself in 1964.
 He retained the post until effectively sacking himself in 1971 because he felt a younger manager should take charge of the club.
-He was replaced by Dennis Viollet (though he also acted as club secretary until 1972; at different times, other roles included ball-boy and groundsman).
+He was replaced by Tom McAnearney and then Dennis Viollet (though he also acted as club secretary until 1972; at different times, other roles included ball-boy and groundsman).
 He returned as manager during 1974 before Harry Gregg arrived at the club in January 1975.

 Players developed during his time at Crewe included internationals Stan Bowles and John Mahoney.
 Tagg is often quoted in respect of Bowles's gambling problems; he used to give Stan's wages direct to his wife, saying: "If he could pass a bookies as well as he passes a football, he'd be a very rich man."
 Tagg was also acknowledged by soccer coach Alan Hargreaves for giving him the opportunity to enter professional football.

 Being manager at Crewe was not well-paid, and Tagg supplemented his income by delivering milk and managing a beer delivery round.
 He later managed a Crewe pub, The Vine.
 Stan Bowles said: